hockeymikey/ospiLCD/readme.txt

 A fork of stanoba/ospiLCD to add pressure monitoring.
 This may be useful where the sprinkler system is supplied from a pump.

-I just use the LCD code to tell when the system is on.
+I just use the original code to tell when the system is on.

 Setting program to run at startup:
 Hook up pressure sensor to a/d input.
 Note that this is 3.3V max.
 I used a voltage divider from a sensor with